scaleoutsystems/fedn/README.rst

 Core Features
 =============

--  **Scalable and resilient.** FEDn enables multiple aggregation servers to share the work to coordinate clients and aggregate models.
-This makes the framework scalable to large numbers of clients.
-   The system is able to seamlessly recover from failure, enabling robust deployment in production.
-FEDn also handles asynchronous federated learning scenarios, where clients connect and drop out during training.
+-  **Scalable and resilient.** FEDn facilitates the coordination of clients and model aggregation through multiple aggregation servers sharing the workload.
+This design makes the framework highly scalable, accommodating large numbers of clients.
+The system is engineered to seamlessly recover from failures, ensuring robust deployment in production environments.
+Furthermore, FEDn adeptly manages asynchronous federated learning scenarios, accommodating clients that may connect or drop out during training.

 -  **Security**.
-FL clients do not have to open any ingress ports, enabling real-world deployments in a wide range of settigs.
-Further, FEDn is implemented using secure industry standard communication protocols and supports token-based authentication for FL clients.
+FL clients do not need to open any ingress ports, facilitating real-world deployments across a wide variety of settings.
+Additionally, FEDn utilizes secure, industry-standard communication protocols and supports token-based authentication for FL clients, enhancing security and ease of integration in diverse environments.

 -  **Track events and training progress in real-time**.
-Extensive event logging and distributed tracing helps developers monitor experiments in real-time, facilitating troubleshooting and auditing.
-   Machine learning validation metrics from clients can be retrieved using the API, enabling flexible analysis of federated experiments.
+Extensive event logging and distributed tracing enable developers to monitor experiments in real-time, simplifying troubleshooting and auditing processes.
+Machine learning validation metrics from clients can be accessed via the API, allowing for flexible analysis of federated experiments.

 -  **ML-framework agnostic**.
 FEDn is compatible with all major ML frameworks.
 Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.